 Cast from Hit Points: Soulfire is empowered by energy from the wielder's soul (it regenerates).
 Using too much at once, however, can consume the user's soul entirely.

-Inverted, when the absence of any mention of Harry's blasting rod becomes a significant plot point later, when he realizes that Mab took it away from him and blocked his memories of it, making all of his friends very suspicious of him for most of the book.
+Inverted.
+The absence of any mention of Harry's blasting rod becomes a significant plot point later, because he realizes that Mab took it away from him and blocked his memories of it, making all of his friends very suspicious of him for most of the book.

 By extension of the above, Harry using powerful fire magic on the island combined with Tiny's note that the Eldest sibling was coming, Eldest Gruff's arrival isn't that much of a surprise.

 When Nicodemus and Harry are speaking of the assault on Arctis Tor, Nicodemus says the only question remaining is "contamination" is in his group or the Church.
 Not mole or any other term but "contamination."
 In Cold Days it is learned there is a force to which "contamination" is an appropriate description.

 With one gun leading to another gun.
 The Summer Fae were revealed to be tracking Harry by his Silver Oak Leaf.
 So Harry screws with them, making them chase after plenty of Red Herrings.
 Later, when in the middle of Lake Michigan, Harry and company are attacked by Summer Fae.
 Considering Harry is far from his beaten path traveling over the domain of cold and darkness, it seems unlikely this was a random chance.
 It subtly hints that Harry grabbed the Oak Leaf before heading out.

 Harry badly beat Thorned Namshiel with some magic hand attack he didn't understand how it was done later, when talking with Jake, the old man's parting words speak of God, or God's agent, giving Harry a hand.
 On cue, the hand that created the magic hand tingled.